mpagnoulle/R503-Fingerprint-Library/README.md

 |Yellow  (TXD)|RXD|
 |Blue (Wake UP)|GPIO pin of your choice|

+ℹ *Information:*

-ℹ <kbd>This library is ESP32's hardware UARTs, you can choose which pins to be assigned to the UART, consider reserved pins while doing so.</kbd>
+<kbd>This library is ESP32's hardware UARTs, you can choose which pins to be assigned to the UART, consider reserved pins while doing so.</kbd>
 󠀠󠀠󠀠󠀠󠀠<kbd>If you do not intend to use touch induction to provide a wake-up signal to the ESP32 when the sensor is touched, the white wire can be left unconnected.</kbd>

 ## Sensor Documentation